paulpritchard/sieve_of_pritchard_alternative_implementation/README.md

 This is a self-contained C++ program.
 It is obtained from wheel_sieve_fast.cpp by using doubling then binary searches to compute key indexes used for compression and deletion.
+As shown by the "Other" timing category, this has almost no effect on performance, so the increased code complexity is not justified.

 ### wheel_sieve_fast_counter.cpp